apex/apex/docs/infra.md

 ## Notes

-You'll typically need to assign `$(apex_function_myfunction):current` to specify that the "current" alias is referenced.
+- You'll typically need to assign `${apex_function_myfunction}:current` to specify that the "current" alias is referenced.
+- The `apex_function_NAME` variables are not available until the functions have been deployed (via `apex deploy`) at least once.